patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

-You can see from the above code, that our "intercept" method has a very specific definition.
+You can see from the above code, that our ["intercept" method](https://angular.io/api/common/http/HttpInterceptor#intercept) has a very specific definition.
 It's function is to "intercept" the request (available as the "request" property), perform some work on the request, and finally pass the request on to the "next" request handler (available as the "next" property).

 For our purposes, this is all fairly boilerplate except for the "setHeaders" property.
-This is where we identify which header we would like to set (ie: "Authorization") and what the data should be ( ie: "JWT" + *space* + token).
+This is where we identify which header we would like to set (ie: "Authorization") and what the data should be (ie: "JWT" + *space* + token).
 We use the "AuthService" to pull the token from local storage.

 <br>

 ### Adding "HTTP_INTERCEPTORS" to the "providers" Array in app.module.ts

-**TODO: Explanation of what this is and why we're doing it**
+Once our special "HttpInterceptor" service is complete, the final step is to add it to our application so that it can be applied to our HTTP requests.
+This involves updating the **providers** array in **app.module.ts** using a slightly different definition (see below)

-* First, add the required "import" statements next to "HttpClientModule", ie:
+#### Step 1: Add the Correct "import" Statements to app.module.ts

 ```ts
 import { HttpClientModule, HTTP_INTERCEPTORS } from '@angular/common/http';